PyO3/pyo3/guide/src/class.md

 * `weakref` - adds support for python weak references
 * `base=xxx.YYY` - use custom base class.
 It is not possible to call constructor of base class at the moment. `xxx.YYY`, `xxx` - module name, `YYY` class name.
+* `subclass` - adds subclass support so that Python classes can inherit from this class

 ## Constructor